masquey/RevokeChinaCerts/Linux/README.md

         sudo apt-get install libnss3-tools

 Then, use the `revoke-china-certs.sh` to do the revocation.
-For Chrome it would be:
+For most NSS-based applications including Chrome, it would be:

         ./revoke-china-certs.sh extended $HOME/.pki/nssdb